 This month, our donations went to Escuela Cooperativa’s Kamoon Project.
 Kamoon means “Do Something Together” in the local Mayan language of Tzujill.
 The project’s goal is to build simple homes for families that need help the most in the town of San Pedro on Lake Atitlan.

-This is construction of a new home for the Ujpan-Tuch Family.
+This is the construction of a new home for the Ujpan-Tuch Family.
 Right now, all 8 members live in that one cinderblock room you can see in the photo above.
 The other buildings you see around it belong to other families.
-This cinderblock room is new, previously the family lived in a home made from corrugated aluminum and corn stalks.
+This cinderblock room is new, previously the family lived in a homemade from corrugated aluminum and corn stalks.

 The mound of dirt and boulders will be cleared away to make space for 2 more rooms like the first.
 Because the land is full of giant boulders, these need to be broken up by hand into smaller pieces before they can be cleared away.
 It’s a lot of work!

-Eventually there will also be a second floor with 2 rooms for the kids and a single bathroom for the whole house.
+Eventually, there will also be the second floor with 2 rooms for the kids and a single bathroom for the whole house.